2014 United States Senate election in Virginia: Top contributors

-According to OpenSecrets.org, Democrat Mark Warner's top five contributors are JPMorgan Chase, Dominion Resources, Altria Group, Norfolk Southern, and The Blackstone Group.
-Republican Ed Gillespie's top five contributors are BlueCross/BlueShield, BGR Group, The Blackstone Group, Jennmar Corporation, and the Altria Group.
-Thus, Warner and Gillespie share the Altria Group and the Blackstone Group as top five contributors.
-Libertarian Robert Sarvis is primarily funded through self-financing and individual contributions.
+According to OpenSecrets.org, Democrat Mark Warner's top five contributors were JPMorgan Chase, Dominion Resources, Altria Group, Norfolk Southern, and The Blackstone Group.
+Republican Ed Gillespie's top five contributors were BlueCross/BlueShield, BGR Group, The Blackstone Group, Jennmar Corporation, and the Altria Group.
+Thus, Warner and Gillespie shared the Altria Group and the Blackstone Group as top five contributors.
+Libertarian Robert Sarvis was primarily funded through self-financing and individual contributions.

 Third quarter reports

 After third quarter reports, the last before the election, Warner raised an additional $2 million.
-Gillespie pulled various television ads, stating "he does not have the financial resources" to match Warner.
+Gillespie pulled various television ads, stating "he [did] not have the financial resources" to match Warner.

 Outside spending

 In the debates, Warner said, "I think we ought to get rid of all Super PACs and all outside money."
 However, throughout the campaign, Super PACs supported Warner while no comparable Super PAC backed Gillespie.
-According to the Virginia Public Access Project, as of October 23, outside groups spent $2,571,319 to influence the election.
+According to the Virginia Public Access Project, as of October 23, outside groups had spent $2,571,319 to influence the election.